Vishesh-Paliwal/API-CHAINING/README.md

    # Completed Features

-  * Responsive UI: A clean and intuitive interface using React and Tailwind CSS.
+  * UI: A clean and intuitive interface using React and Tailwind CSS.
   * API Implementation: Functional APIs for:
             Fetching users (getUsers)
             Creating posts (createPost)